Jacob Meyers Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.96 team ERA ranks last among all league pitching staffs.
+- The Athletics' 5.91 team ERA ranks last across all league pitching staffs.

-- The Athletics allow the most home runs in baseball (141 total, 1.4 per game).
+- Athletics pitchers combine to allow the most home runs in baseball (142 total, 1.4 per game).

-- Blackburn (1-2) takes the mound for the Athletics in his ninth start of the season.
-He's put together a 5.48 ERA in 42 2/3 innings pitched, with 44 strikeouts.

-- The right-hander's most recent appearance was on Tuesday against the Boston Red Sox, when he tossed 5 2/3 innings, surrendering six earned runs while allowing nine hits.
+- The righty last pitched on Wednesday against the Boston Red Sox, when he tossed 5 2/3 scoreless innings while giving up three hits.

-- The 29-year-old has an ERA of 5.48, with 9.3 strikeouts per nine innings, in nine games this season.
-Opponents have a .305 batting average against him.
+- The 24-year-old has a 5.79 ERA and 8.8 strikeouts per nine innings across 13 games this season, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.